For Students who have been awarded Work-Study on their Financial Aid Award Offer

 3. How Do I Get Paid?

-If you have an on-campus Work-Study job, you will with your employer on filing your on line voucher each month, recording the hours you work.
+If you have an on-campus Work-Study job, you will work with your employer on filing your on line voucher each month, recording the hours you work.
 At the end of every month and you are paid two weeks later by direct deposit.
 You use these funds to pay for whatever educational expenses you have.
 Necessary payroll forms and a payday schedule are available from your employer.

 Work-Study Earnings are Taxable Income